Cesar Ruvalcaba: Club career

 After being drafted by the Columbus Crew in the 2nd round of the 2025 SuperDraft, Ruvalcaba signed with the second team on March 5, 2025.
 While on loan with the first team, Ruvalcaba made his Major League Soccer debut on March 22, starting in an eventual 0–0 tie versus New York City FC.
 He signed with the first team three days later, and started the following match in a 2–1 victory at D.C.
 United.
+On May 31, 2025, Ruvalcaba scored his first goal for the Columbus Crew, scoring the only goal for his side in a 5–1 loss against Inter Miami.

 Style of play

 Ruvalcaba has been noted for his high work ethic.